The Last Great Album of the Decade

 Although different in many ways, the potential and the power of the DIY ethic is also discernible in a series of photographs taken by Anne Maree Barry.
 These images of underground self-organised parties that took place in the summer of 2003 show a large group of young people sprawled over what might be an island, just as first light breaks.
 Such parties emerged from a culture of self-organisation and self-sufficiency, with an emphasis, as with their rave precursors, upon inclusion and togetherness facilitated (primarily) through music.
 While the work could be described as documentary in nature, it should be noted that Barry, as opposed to a voyeur, was an active participant in these events.
-Looking at them now, the images take on a nostalgic tinge, accentuated by the image quality, which seems paltry in comparison to ones taken by our much more sophisticated smartphones.
+Looking at them now, it’s striking that no one is using a phone.
+The images take on a nostalgic tinge, accentuated by the image quality, which conveys a documentary realism in comparison to the filtered smartphone lens used to share experiences with a community not present via Instagram.
 The parties captured in these photos were relatively rare in a city like Dublin.
 Indeed, as the city recovers economically and becomes less affordable, such gatherings are becoming even rarer still.
 Regulation and legislation along with changing land use have put increasing pressure on the viability of nightlife and club culture.
 The critical nature of this situation has led to the Give Us the Night campaign, who are lobbying to have the value of nightlife, economically and socially, recognised and to counter more conservative leadership that views nightlife and club culture as insignificant or even deviant.

 While the aforementioned artists focus on the material remnants and the social milieu that forms around music, others respond to and ‘inhabit’ music much more formally, making work concerned with characteristics aligned with its production: Alan Phelan’s visually striking installation entitled A Joly Screen, the background, for example, made from material usually used in backdrops for photo shoots.
 In this instance, the RGB ‘curtain’ has been conceived as a backdrop for a music video.
 Alongside the lastolite stripes (that partially obscure the interior from the exterior) a mattress and some other ‘props’ charge the installation with narrative possibility.
 As with much of Phelan’s earlier body of work, A Joly Screen, the background, is informed directly by research into historical narratives, and the desire to interrogate the official aspects of these stories.
 In creating this speculative music video set, he aims to create a site of possibility and potential.
 Ultimately, this demonstrates his interest in the provisional nature of an artwork as never quite complete, never fully resolved, just about there but not fully.
 A piece of electronic music composed to accompany Phelan’s mise en scène — something like the excerpt of a soundtrack to an as-yet unmade film — will be presented on the exhibition’s opening night.